 Google the term “successfully self-employed” and you’ll get over twelve million hits.
-No, I haven’t read them all, but what I’m going to share with you doesn’t appear anywhere in the first few hundred highest-ranked links the search returns.
+No, I haven’t read them all.
+But what I’m going to share with you doesn’t appear anywhere in the first few hundred highest-ranked links.
 In my experience, there’s a make or break factor that separates competent, self-employed practitioners who are successful from those who, sooner or later, go out of business.

 The make or break factor

 I snuck the make or break factor into the title of this post.

 Besides being competent in what you do, you need to be able to do everything else that’s required to run your business, or successfully outsource it.
 To be successfully self-employed, you need to be a jack-of-all-trades, or have access to folks who can fill in for the ones you’re lacking or want to avoid doing yourself.

 Maybe it’s obvious, but over the years I’ve seen more people fail to stay successfully self-employed due to gaps in the support for their revenue producing skills than I have seen return to regular employment for reasons outside their control.

 I’ve seen smart, capable people return to a job because they couldn’t get their bills out on time.
 Because they couldn’t keep their work files organized in their office.
 They couldn’t stay interested long enough in an industry niche they were developing before they decided to do something completely different.
 Because they were incapable of realistic budgeting.
 Because they were lousy at getting back to their clients in a timely fashion.